 - a.
-Level Terrain Terrain where sight distances are generally long or can be made to be so without construction difficulty. - b.
-Rolling Terrain Terrain where natural slopes consistently rise above and fall below the road or street grade, and occasional steep slopes offer some restriction to normal horizontal and vertical roadway alignment. - c.
+Level Terrain Terrain where sight distances are generally long or can be made to be so without construction difficulty.
+The slope of the existing terrain is from zero to five (5) percent. - B. Rolling Terrain Terrain where natural slopes consistently rise above and fall below the road or street grade, and occasional steep slopes offer some restriction to normal horizontal and vertical roadway alignment.
+The slope of the existing terrain is from five (5) to fifteen (15) percent. - c.
 Mountainous Terrain Terrain where longitudinal and transverse changes in the elevation of the ground with respect to the road or street are abrupt and benching and side hill excavation are frequently needed to obtain acceptable horizontal and vertical alignment.
+The slope of the existing terrain exceeds fifteen (15) percent.